 Natural Disaster Recovery Plan

-- Look for broken glass and sharp objects and avoid downed power lines.
+- Look for broken glass and sharp objects, and avoid downed power lines.
 Never touch anything in contact with power lines, including water or puddles that may be near the downed lines.

 - Report your claim immediately.
-The sooner you call your insurance carrier, the sooner they can help.
+The sooner you call your insurance carrier, the sooner they can respond.
 Be sure to speak to a claim professional before hiring a contractor to make permanent repairs.
 When choosing a contractor, select one who is licensed.

 - Refuel portable generators with caution.
 Turn off the generator and let it cool down before refueling.
 Fuel spilled on hot engine parts could ignite.